-- (1) Where air-ground data link is used and automatic dependent surveillance (ADS) or Secondary surveillance radar (SSR) Mode S is being applied; the aircraft registrated in Uganda and operating on international air routes shall make automated routine observations every 15 minutes during the en-route phase and every 30 seconds during the climb-out phase for the first 10 minutes of the flight. - (2) For helicopter operations to and from aerodromes on offshore structures, routine observations shall be made from helicopters at points and times as agreed between the air navigation services provider and the helicopter operators concerned. - (3) The air navigation services provider shall designate an aircraft from among the aircraft operating at each flight level, to make routine observations at approximately hourly intervals in the case of air routes with high-density air traffic in accordance with these Regulations.
+(1) Where air-ground data link is used and automatic dependent surveillance (ADS) or Secondary surveillance radar (SSR) Mode S

-- (4) The air navigation services provider shall ensure that the designation procedures for the aircraft to make routine observations specified in subregulation (3) are subject to AFI regional air navigation agreement. - (5) The air navigation services provider shall designate an aircraft, in the case of the requirement to report during the climb-out phase, at each aerodrome to make routine observations at approximately hourly intervals in accordance with these regulations.
+- (2) For helicopter operations to and from aerodromes on offshore structures, routine observations shall be made from helicopters at points and times as agreed between the air navigation services provider and the helicopter operators concerned. - (3) The air navigation services provider shall designate an aircraft from among the aircraft operating at each flight level, to make routine observations at approximately hourly intervals in the case of air routes with high-density air traffic in accordance with these Regulations. - (4) The air navigation services provider shall ensure that the designation procedures for the aircraft to make routine observations specified in subregulation (3) are subject to AFI regional air navigation agreement. - (5) The air navigation services provider shall designate an aircraft, in the case of the requirement to report during the climb-out phase, at each aerodrome to make routine observations at approximately hourly intervals in accordance with these Regulations.

-34. Exemption of aircraft from routine aircraft observations.
+34. Exemption of aircraft from routine aircraft observations